iTwenty/personal-website/content/posts/06-swiftui-drawerview-p2/index.md

 Next, let's focus on what we want our drag gesture to accomplish.
 I will call `proxy.size.width` as mainWidth from now on, since it denotes the width of our main view.

+1. When the gesture begins and drawer is closed -
+    - Ignore -ve moveX values.
+Drawer is already as closed as it can be.
-1. When the gesture begins, if drawer is closed, ignore -ve moveX values.
-Convert the positive moveX values that will fall in range [0, mainWidth] to corresponding value in range [0, 1].
+    - Remap +ve moveX values that will fall in range [0, mainWidth] to corresponding value in range [0, 1].
+2. When the gesture begins and drawer is open
+    - Ignore +ve moveX values.
+Drawer is already as open as it can be.
-2. When the gesture begins, if drawer is open, ignore +ve moveX values.
-Convert the negative moveX values that will fall in range [-mainWidth, 0] to corresponding value in range [0, 1].
+    - Remap -ve moveX values that will fall in range [-mainWidth, 0] to corresponding value in range [0, 1].

 The value we get from either of these steps becomes the new value of `openFraction`.
 Let's write this down in code and see what it looks like -